rekhaDevs/samagragovernance.in/src/pages/team/index.md

       A strong desire to work on scalable governance solutions that could impact everyday lives of citizens, brought him to Samagra.
 Currently, he is part of the KONNECT team in Odisha.
+Anay is the Program Coordinator of the LEAP team and manages its daily operations.
     image: /img/1.jpg
     linkedInProfile: 'https://www.linkedin.com/in/anay-gogate-71b50b6b/'
     name: Anay Gogate
-    project: KONNECT
+    project: LEAP
   - bio: >-
       Ankit holds a Bachelor's degree in Computer Science and Engineering from Uttar Pradesh Technical University and a Master's in Management with a